 * Click here for rating key

-The Bathers’ Pavilion Restaurant Review: Longtime restaurateur chef Serge Dansereau has been in this Middle Harbour location since 1999.
-Even before this he was a leader in shaping Sydney dining from the time when he was executive chef at the prestigious former Regent Hotel in the city.
-There he pioneered the sourcing of fresh local produce by chefs, and that same principle shapes his menu at The Bathers’ Pavilion.
-As the name implies, the gracious building is a former changing-pavilion just yards from the shoreline, and the dazzling view by day or night is a fine backdrop for dining.
-Warmer weather may see freshly shucked Sydney rock oysters, Western Australian marron or a silky sashimi of snapper, while winter brings heartier dishes: seared venison; duck magret with confit peach, pistachio cream witlof, crisp tongue and kimchi sauce; or other French-fusion dishes.
-There is a dégustation menu and a separate vegetarian menu, too.
-At one end of the building, the Bathers’ Pavilion Café is an ideal place for a casual breakfast, a glass of wine or even a light meal, and perfect for small functions.
+The Bathers’ Pavilion Restaurant Review: Chef Serge Dansereau has been in this Middle Harbour location since 1999, but his career stretches back further.
+From the time when he was executive chef at the prestigious former Regent Hotel in the city, he has been a leader in shaping Sydney dining.
+There he pioneered the sourcing of fresh local produce by chefs, and that same principle still shapes his menu at The Bathers’ Pavilion.
+As the name implies, the gracious building is a former changing-pavilion just yards from the shoreline, and the view by day or night is a fine backdrop for dining.
+The menu reflects the changing seasons too, and warmer weather may see freshly shucked Sydney rock oysters, smoked trevally with crispy squid or duck breast with orange and miso.
+Winter brings heartier dishes: seared venison; duck magret with confit peach, pistachio cream witlof, crisp tongue and kimchi sauce.
+Desserts such as lemon mousse and licorice anglaise, or palm sugar meringue with passion fruit sorbet always delight diners.
+There is a dégustation menu and a separate full vegetarian menu, as well as a Chef’s Table for 12-16 guests, offering four courses with carefully matched wines.
+The Bathers’ wine list is eclectic and widespread, an ideal foil for the “French cuisine with a twist,” which is Dansereau’s style.
+At one end of the building, the Bathers’ Pavilion Café, also open every day, is an ideal place for a casual breakfast, a glass of wine or even a light meal, and perfect for small functions.